The Bachelorette: Your guide to Becca's season

-Bachelor Nation is back in full force and ready for Monday's season 14 kickoff of The Bachelorette, this time starring Becca Kufrin on her tear-filled path to finding love.
+Bachelor Nation is back in full force and ready for Monday's season 14 kickoff of The Bachelorette, this time starring Becca Kufrin on her tear-filled path to finding love (Here's how to stream The Bachelorette).

 Who is Becca Kufrin?